marcelomelodf/pr-template-test/.github/PULL_REQUEST_TEMPLATE.md

 -

 **Checklist**
-- [] The PR title contains the JIRA ticket number and a brief description ([JIRA-XXX] brief desc)
+- [ ] The PR title contains the JIRA ticket number and a brief description ([JIRA-XXX] brief desc)
-- [] The branch is properly named (feature/JIRA-XXX-brief-desc, bugfix/JIRA-XXX)
+- [ ] The branch is properly named (feature/JIRA-XXX-brief-desc, bugfix/JIRA-XXX)
-- [] Only including the changes intended and nothing else
+- [ ] Only including the changes intended and nothing else
-- [] The latest changes from develop branch are merged
+- [ ] The latest changes from develop branch are merged
-- [] The commit log does not contain unnecessary commits (rebase, squash, push force if needed)
+- [ ] The commit log does not contain unnecessary commits (rebase, squash, push force if needed)
-- [] The required unit tests are added
+- [ ] The required unit tests are added
-- [] The build checks have been verified to succeed
+- [ ] The build checks have been verified to succeed
-- [] All the reviewers are assigned (PCA & Team reviewer at least)
+- [ ] All the reviewers are assigned (PCA & Team reviewer at least)
-- [] If this PR is chained to another, there is a note like: 'IMPORTANT: This PR is chained with #...'
+- [ ] If this PR is chained to another, there is a note like: 'IMPORTANT: This PR is chained with #...'

-#### Delete everything under this line (including the line itself)  ####
+#### #### Delete this line and all others below
 To fail the previous checklist will just delay the approval of your PR.

 Notes: